 If you can make it work, try to visit on a Thursday, as there’s a great farmer’s market with live music, fresh produce, and an array of food vendors serving up everything from crepes to Thai food.
 The farmer’s market is open every Thursday from 2 – 6pm.

-SURF COMPETITIONS are sprinkled throughout the winter, and North Shore is one of the most epic places to see the world’s best surfers battle it out.
-Check out our guide and schedule of the top surf contests on the North Shore of Oahu for dates and info on the 2018 – 2019 winter season.
+SURF COMPETITIONS are sprinkled throughout the winter, and the North Shore is one of the best places in the world to watch surf competitions.
+Check out our guide to the top surf contests on the North Shore of Oahu for the lowdown and schedule.

-In case you’re not familiar with the format of surf contests, here’s the lowdown.
-Since coordinators can’t predict what exact dates will have the best conditions for surf, there are windows (aka holding periods) in which the contest might take place.
+In case you’re not familiar with the format of surf contests, here’s how it works: Since coordinators can’t predict what exact dates will have the best conditions for surf, there are windows (aka holding periods) in which the contest might take place.
 For example, if the window for the Pipeline Masters is December 8 – 20, weather and wave conditions are closely monitored during these dates, and every day of the contest window, coordinators will make the call whether the contest is on or not.

 If you’re visiting Oahu in a contest window, check out the website of the contest every morning to see if the contest is on.
 Or check out the Surfline website, as they usually report whether contests are a go.
 Here’s a list of the top North Shore Surf Competitions.

-NO. 808 is a gender-neutral boutique in that carries über hip fashion for men and women, as well as an assortment of Hawaiian-inspired coolness.
+NO. 808 is a gender-neutral boutique in Hale’iwa that carries über hip fashion for men and women, as well as an assortment of Hawaiian-inspired coolness.
 Shop beachy jewelry, pillows, beach bags, Hawaiian books, vintage tees, and other finds you never knew you needed.
 Open 11am – 6pm.